Taylor Ulrey, M.S., LMFT, SLMFT, LCMFT, LCMFT-S, MHP, PMH-C

 Taylor is a fully licensed marriage and family therapist and medical family therapist who specializes in the transition to parenthood.
 She also teaches graduate-level students at Antioch University and supervises post-graduate students as they are pursuing licensure.
 Taylor works collaboratively with others in the community, such as maternal-fetal medicine providers, OBGYNs and midwives, doulas, lactation consultants, and psychiatrists.
 She encourages her clients to “come as you are” to therapy sessions to dig deep and find healing.
 Taylor is passionate about helping people heal from high-risk pregnancies, traumatic births, feeding trauma, colic trauma, and NICU stays.
 She is also skilled at helping people process pregnancy and infant loss.
 One of the most fulfilling therapy topics for Taylor is assisting parents in processing their childhood trauma so that they can show up differently for their children.

-Cassie Anderson, CIT, Central Methodist University
+Cassie Anderson, B.S., CIT, Clinical Mental Health Counseling Candidate, Central Methodist University

 undergraduate: arizona state university, psychology major, Human and family development minor